 An independent panel, with advice from industry experts, assessed projects proposed by the states and territories.

 Supporting waste infrastructure in regional and remote Australia

-Small organisations, such as small and medium businesses, not-for-profits, local government, community groups and First Nations people were encouraged to apply for funding.
+Small organisations, such as small and medium businesses, not-for-profits, local government, community groups and First Nations people were encouraged to apply for the funding.

 RMF project details

 Details on projects funded through the RMF can be found on the RMF Data Viewer.
 Information will be updated as outcomes of new grant rounds are announced and deeds are signed between state or territory governments and proponents.